top of page

 Regarding Photo Equipment

 Be careful with your equipment!
-It is essential to avoid constantly changing lenses, as humidity will quickly invade your camera body and ruin your day of photography, not to mention the potential damage.
+As mentioned above, it is essential to avoid changing lenses, as humidity will quickly invade your camera body and ruin your day of photography, not to mention the potential damage.

 Everyone will naturally do as they wish and carry the equipment suitable for their photographic pursuit.
 I only have experience in black and white landscape photography and speak accordingly.